 Being a graphic designer can be a very stressful but also very rewarding career path.
 Having the ability to work creatively, express your ideas visually, and help solve problems for clients and businesses has always sounded amazing to me.
 However, to achieve success as a graphic designer there are many elements to take into account but the one that sticks out in my mind is your design portfolio.
 In my 10 years of being a graphic designer working in full-time and freelance roles, I can attest that having a well-designed portfolio is the key to success.

-As a graphic designer who has seen these very results because of having a solid design portfolio.
+As a graphic designer who has seen these results because of my design portfolio.
 I am going to tell you exactly why your design portfolio is important and why it can lead you down the path to success.

 I now have companies like Meta reaching out to me instead of the other way around.